A Scene is Worth a Thousand Features: Feed-Forward Camera Localization from a Collection of Image Features: Analyses

 We train a \ours model without the scale normalization step detailed in Section \ref{sec:method_map_rep}.
 In this variant, we directly feed the metric translation vector to the network, allowing it to predict the 3D coordinates in the same scale as the mapping poses.
 Since \ours's training directly optimizes metric 3D predictions, we remove from its training the datasets that do not provide metric ground-truth.
 Specifically, we remove MegaDepth~\citep{li2018megadepth} and BlenderMVS~\citep{yao2020blendedmvs}.
 In MegaDepth, the ground-truth comes from up-to-scale SfM reconstructions.
 BlenderMVS provides metric poses and depth maps depending on whether the images used to build the 3D models had GPS information.
 We follow MASt3R and treat this dataset as non-metric since not all scenes provide metric estimates.
 Our baseline model, \ie, \ours with the scale normalization, does not require scaled poses during training.
 Hence, we can augment our training set with datasets containing arbitrary scale ranges as long as they are consistent.
 Normalizing the translation vector within \ours allows for more diverse and accessible training data.

 In Table \ref{tab:scale_ablation}, "W/o Scale Norm." refers to \ours without the scale normalization.
 We observe that the scale normalization is crucial when evaluating \ours in the Cambridge Landmarks dataset.
-Cambridge dataset displays large-scale outdoor scenes.
-In these scenes, the mapping images might be far from each other, and hence, the translation vectors fed into \ours (W/o Scale Norm.) might contains larger scale ranges than those seen during training.
-MASt3R, even though trained with MegaDepth and BlenderMVS scenes, also showed a similar behavior in the Cambridge dataset (refer to Table~\ref{tab:cambridge_acc}).
-While performing very competitively in all indoor datasets, MASt3R's accuracy in Cambridge is 0.5\% (10cm, 10\textdegree\xspace threshold).
+The Cambridge dataset consist of large-scale outdoor scenes.
+In these scenes, the mapping images might be far from each other, and hence, the translation vectors fed into \ours (W/o Scale Norm.) might contain larger scale ranges than those seen during training.
+MASt3R, even though trained with MegaDepth and BlenderMVS scenes, exhibited similar behavior in the Cambridge dataset (refer to Table~\ref{tab:cambridge_table}).
+While performing very competitively in all indoor datasets, MASt3R's accuracy in Cambridge is only 0.5\% (10cm, 10\textdegree\xspace threshold).
 Since \ours has access to mapping poses at inference time, we can easily mitigate this by normalizing all translation vectors to the unit sphere (see Section \ref{sec:method_map_rep}).

-This strategy is straightforward but also very effective, \eg, the 10cm, 10\textdegree\xspace accuracy in the Cambridge dataset improves from 1.8\% to 26.1\%.
-Results on the Wayspots and indoor datasets are comparable, with the scale-normalized version performing slightly better.
+This strategy is straightforward but also very effective, \eg, the 10cm, 10\textdegree\xspace accuracy in the Cambridge dataset improves from 1.8\% to 26.7\%.
+Thanks to this scale normalization, and the fact that \ours relies on a retrieval system to turn the global pose estimation problem into a local small-scale problem, \ours can scale to larger areas.
+Lastly, the results on the Wayspots and indoor datasets are comparable, with the scale-normalized version performing slightly better.
 This aligns with our expectations, as the scale ranges of these datasets were included in our training set.